jgoerzen/configfile/README.md

 cp <- readfile emptyCP "/etc/foo.cfg"
 ```

-Note the use of emptyCP; this will essentially cause the file's data to be merged with
+Note the use of `emptyCP`; this will essentially cause the file's data to be merged with
-the empty ConfigParser.
+the empty `ConfigParser`.

 See [ConfigFile.hs](src/Data/ConfigFile.hs) for more extensive documentation.